Gardening & Gums:

 Parents with children between the ages 5-12 are invited to signup for the workshops which take place over two days Friday 30th July and Saturday 31st July 2021, (which is the second weekend of the school holidays).

 This project is following the Covid-19 government guidance and will be restricting group sizes to maintain safety and accessibility for all participants.
 During the activities we also have a trained First Aid medical officer on site and supervisors with DBS clearance to work with all children.
-Please know this event is free and you can sign up with your contact details below:

 Interactive Workshop Activities